Republic Wireless is a cell phone service provider that began offering service in 2011.

 Personally, my wife and I both have our cell phones with Republic Wireless.

-Included below are our personal experiences with Republic Wireless throughout the almost four years we’ve been subscribers.
+Included below are our personal experiences with Republic Wireless throughout the almost five years we’ve been subscribers.

 Republic Wireless Plans And Their Prices